HistoricEngland/H.API/HGRSchemaDocumentation.md

 ---

-### Attribute: `record.pointGeometry.x_coordinate`
+### Attribute: `record.pointGeometry.xCoordinate`
 **Mandatory in HGR**: Y\
 **Data Type**: Decimal|integer\
-**Description**: This attribute represents the x_coordinate of the record.
+**Description**: This attribute represents the xCoordinate of the record.
 Depending on the spatial reference system it either stands for latitude or easting values.\
 **Validation Rules**: required, numeric

 ---

-### Attribute: `record.pointGeometry.y_coordinate`
+### Attribute: `record.pointGeometry.yCoordinate`
 **Mandatory in HGR**: Y\
 **Data Type**: Decimal|integer\
-**Description**: This attribute represents the y_coordinate of the record.
+**Description**: This attribute represents the yCoordinate of the record.
 Depending on the spatial reference system it either stands for longitude or northing values.\
 **Validation Rules**: required, numeric

 ---